-(2) Other benefits include three years of health and welfare benefits and the maximum outplacement costs each executive would be entitled to.

-- (3) As described further in "Change in Control Agreements" below, each of our named executive officers is a party to a KEESA that may provide for payments after a change in control.
-A qualifying termination is a termination within three years (but no later than the date the executive reaches the age at which the executive may retire under the Pension Plan with full pension benefits) after the change in control by the Company other than for cause, death or disability or by the executive for good reason. - (4) Amounts payable in one or two lump sums, depending on limits on amounts that may be paid within six months under applicable tax rules and regulations.
+- (2) Other benefits include three years of health and welfare benefits and the maximum outplacement costs each executive would be entitled to. - (3) As described further in "Change in Control Agreements" below, each of our named executive officers is a party to a KEESA that may provide for payments after a change in control.
+A qualifying termination is a termination within three years (but no later than the date the executive reaches the age at which the executive may retire under the Pension Plan with full pension benefits) after the change in control by the company other than for cause, death or disability or by the executive for good reason. - (4) Amounts payable in one or two lump sums, depending on limits on amounts that may be paid within six months under applicable tax rules and regulations.
 The first lump sum is payable within 10 business days after the termination date and the second lump sum, if required by applicable tax rules and regulations, is payable six months thereafter. - (5) Represents the present value of monthly payments of \$4,000 that Mr. Culver would be eligible to receive through age 65, assuming the disability continued.
 These amounts would be paid by an insurance company pursuant to an insurance policy covering Mr. Culver that we provide.
 The discount rate of 6.0% applied to these payments is the same discount rate that we use to value our net periodic benefit costs associated with our benefit plans pursuant to GAAP. - (6) As of December 31, 2010, Mr. Lauer was not eligible to receive a cash payment or other benefits under his KEESA because he had attained his normal retirement age.
-As noted in "Change in Control Agreements" below, in 2010, we created a supplemental benefit plan applicable to persons who, such as Mr. Lauer, had attained his normal retirement age. - (7) Estimated gross-up is not reduced for payments that we may be able to prove were made in consideration of non-competition agreements or as reasonable compensation.
+As noted in "Change in Control Agreements" below, in 2010, we created a supplemental benefit plan applicable to persons who, such as Mr. Lauer, had attained his normal retirement age.